bergesinstitute/graf-method/book-4-unit-6.md

 compuesto (*yo he manejado*) equivale al *present perfect* (*I have driven*); el pretérito pluscuamperfecto (*yo había manejado*) equivale al *past perfect* (*I had driven*)—.

-> In English: The use of the compound tenses is very similar to English in its two versions - the *pretérito perfecto compuesto* tense (*yo he manejado*) is equivalent to the *present perfect* (*I have driven*); the *pretérito pluscuamperfecto* tense (*yo había manejado*) is equivalent to *past perfect* (*I had driven*).
+💂 The use of the compound tenses is very similar to English in its two versions - the *pretérito perfecto compuesto* tense (*yo he manejado*) is equivalent to the *present perfect* (*I have driven*); the *pretérito pluscuamperfecto* tense (*yo había manejado*) is equivalent to *past perfect* (*I had driven*).

 ### Pretérito perfecto compuesto / present perfect

-Principalmente tenemos dos usos, en inglés y en español: / We have two main uses, in English and in Spanish:
+Principalmente tenemos dos usos, en inglés y en español:

+💂 We have two main uses, in English and in Spanish:

 #### 1. Experiencia (experience)